History and exam

 elevated plasma homocysteine level

-surgery under general anesthesia
+surgery under general anaesthesia

 Use of this content is subject to our disclaimer